Vladsteff/my-new-project-/README.md

 Throughout our lives we humans encounter problems,some smaller,some larger,we are always looking for solution,some better ,some less.
 AI cold solve these problems much more efficiently and find solutions much faster and correctly.The only thing we need to know is that we creat AI and not the other way around.
 It is important not to lose control of reality.

-This is how you make a list, if you need one:
 * polarization
 * disorientation
 * etc.